nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

 <img src="images/deaths_milan.png"  width="800"/>

 **Figure 5.
-Excess mortality due to COVID-19 in late 2020 may be overestimated** The plot compares mean mortality in the province of Milan in the years 2015-2019 with deaths in 2020 in the same area.
+Excess mortality due to COVID-19 in late 2020 is related to concurrent causes.** The plot compares mean mortality in the province of Milan in the years 2015-2019 with deaths in 2020 in the same area.
 The mean deaths of 2015-19 plus the deaths due to COVID-19 disease (orange triangles) exceed significantly the number of deaths per capita of 2020 (circles).
 Correcting the the data by the fraction of estimated deaths due to COVID-19 (green triangles) does not substantially reduce the gap in the prediction, but adding concurrent causes (squares) reduces the gap drastically.